How to reduce stress at work

 Here are several tips for managing stress in your work environment:

 - Try asking your Human Resources department at your workplace for stress coping resources.

 - Reconsider the expectations that you and your supervisor have for yourself at work.
 Are they realistic?

 - Discuss your concerns, workload, or expectations with your supervisor.

 - Try involving a friend in your attempts to generate positive options for thinking and behaving differently in your work environment.

 Foremost, it is almost always more beneficial (and stress reducing!) to change your own outlook and actions, rather than trying to change others who we may deem the causes of our stress.
-Columbia students can check out Stressbusters, a student organization offering free back rubs at events across campus, as well as resources for coping with stress.
-Additionally, Columbia students who feel like they may be headed toward "losing it" can contact Counseling and Psychological Services (CPS) (Morningside) or the Mental Health Service (CUMC) for an appointment.
-If you're not a student at Columbia, check with your school or workplace to see what they offer for support.
+You might also want to check with your school or workplace to see what they offer for support.
 For further reading, try Coping with Everyday Problems from Mental Health America.

-For more information on stress in general, see Alice!'s answers to Number One Cause of Stress and Stressed out!.
+For even more information on stress in general, check out the Go Ask Alice!
+Stress and Anxiety category in the Emotional Health archive.
 Although it may seem difficult to ask for help, stress is quite common and it is better to address workplace woes, and other sources of stress, sooner rather than later.